 If your roof is leaking or in need of being replaced, that should probably be done before installing solar to ensure a sound and water tight installation for the duration of your system.

-In addition, if the roof has to be replaced for the purpose of solar then you potentially can apply the 26% Solar Federal Tax Credit to the cost of the roof as well (obviously not applicable to ground mounts).
+In addition, if the roof has to be replaced for the purpose of solar then you potentially can apply the 30% Federal Investment Tax Credit to the cost of the roof as well (obviously not applicable to ground mounts).
 Again, we recommend discussing this further with your tax professional.

 Likewise if you are installing a new roof, there is no better time to install a solar system as well, rather than wait until the cost of not going solar is so high and then be faced with aging roof issues.